strangerstudios/pmpro-state-dropdowns/readme.txt

 = I need help installing, configuring, or customizing the plugin. =

-Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.
+Please visit our premium support site at https://www.paidmembershipspro.com for more documentation and our support forums.

+= The state fields are not showing correctly for pre-existing users =

+Existing users that have entered their State/Province before using this add-on may be required to update their profile while PMPro State Dropdowns is activated.
+This is usually caused by incorrect spelling of the State/Province.
+(This only affects the front-end of your site and won't affect the previously saved user meta)

+= Some States/Provinces are missing or incorrect from the State/Province dropdown =

+Not all countries may be fully supported regarding the State/Province list.
+If you find a fault with your country's State/Province list, please post it in the GitHub issue tracker here: https://github.com/strangerstudios/pmpro-state-dropdowns/issues

 == Changelog ==

 = .1 =
 * Initial Release